naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
 Reference Resolution | (1920, 1080) | The reference resolution is used to evaluate proper rendering dimensions, so that sprite assets (like backgrounds and characters) are correctly positioned on scene.
 As a rule of thumb, set this equal to the resolution of the background textures you make for the game.
-Auto Correct Ortho Size | True | Whether to automatically correct camera's orthographic size based on the current display aspect ratio to ensure the backgrounds and characters are position correctly.
+Auto Correct Ortho Size | True | Whether to automatically correct camera's orthographic size based on the current display aspect ratio to ensure the backgrounds and characters are positioned correctly.
 Default Ortho Size | 5.35 | The orthographic size to set by default when auto correction is disabled.
 Initial Position | (0.0, 0.0, -10.0) | Initial world position of the camera.
 Orthographic | True | Whether the camera should render in orthographic (enabled) or perspective (disabled) mode by default.
 Has no effect when a custom camera prefab is assigned.